ShaunDaneJames/futbol/README.md

 methods, we utilized fixtures, the fixtures were created by importing data from the Game, GameTeams and Teams CSV files.
 This allowed our testing to perform its basic function which is to determine if the method gave us the information we needed.
-Using fixture files also allowed the testint times to be reduced from over 60 seconds to under 5 seconds when we run our rake file.
+Using fixture files also allowed the testing times to be reduced from over 60 seconds to under 5 seconds when we run our rake file.
 Additionally, we utilized the Futbol Spec Harness to ensure that our methods were passing our main project requirements.